codeforamerica/codeforamerica.org-archive/our-work/initiatives/digitalfrontdoor/playbook/user-needs/goals-good-city-website.md

 * How many pages do you have on your website?
 * Are pages being updated to stay current, or retired when they are no longer needed?
 * What is the ratio of content on your homepage that is actionable vs. outdated or not a distinct user need?
+If your homepage does not direct people to the most commonly searched for information and services, you might consider moving your content around to make a better user experience.

 ## Provide digital services